 4. EAT RIGHT.
 You can’t train well without proper protein, carbs, fats.
 Dial down the sugar, processed foods and alcohol and you’ll have more energy.” – Chris Roldan

-Practice with your test partner drilling through the curriculum – it’s a test so use the study guide.
+Practice with your test partner drilling through the curriculum – it’s a test so use the curriculum as a study guide.